Beccy932/mybrookesblog/_posts/2020-09-30-movie-typography-trends.md

 * Unique and creative
 * Possible genres: sci-fi and fantasy

 Because of their unique styles they are rememberable to audiences.
-Although they belong in the same typeface group, many decorative typefaces are completely parallel from one another.
-Often typefaces are made specifically for movies such as the ‘Planet of the Apes’ font being used for the War for the Planet of the Apes franchise.
+Similarly to script typefaces, although they belong in the same typeface group, many decorative typefaces are completely parallel from one another.
+Often typefaces are made specifically for movies such as the ‘Planet of the Apes’ typeface being used for the War for the Planet of the Apes franchise.

 ![](../uploads/mv5bndnmytqzmdetmmy0ms00otnjltk4mjitmdzhmzkzogi3mza0xkeyxkfqcgdeqxvynjk5nda3otk-._v1_.jpg "The War for the Planet of the Apes")

-Patents are often added to these fonts too so the franchise can own the typeface so any future media is instantly associated with a certain film.
+Patents are often added to these fonts too so the franchise can own the typeface for any future media which can be instantly associated with a certain film.
 Two of the most famous examples of this is Harry Potter and Star Wars.

 ![](../uploads/fp2512-harry-potter-teaser.jpg "Harry Potter Poster")